 What we don’t: Ice retention still isn’t great.

-In terms of build quality, the Steel Belted is a noticeable improvement from Coleman’s plastic 316 Series model above but falls well short of high-end rotomolded designs.
+In terms of build quality, the Steel Belted is a noticeable improvement from Coleman’s plastic Classic Series model above but falls well short of high-end rotomolded designs.
 In addition, the single-latch lid doesn’t seal as easily or effectively, and the thin metal handles are uncomfortable to grab and hold for extended periods, especially when loaded down.
 All told, the Coleman is great for casual outings like camping, backyard parties, or beach trips, but it’s less at home in a boat or scenarios where you need maximum ice retention, portability, or toughness.
 Coleman also offers a modernized Reunion variation with a matte finish and built-in bottle opener for $240.

 See the Coleman Steel Belted Cooler

-8. Orca 40 Cooler ($325)
+9. Orca 40 Cooler ($325)

-ORCA 40 coolerConstruction: Rotomolded
+Orca 40 coolerConstruction: Rotomolded

 Capacity: 40 qts.
 (37.9L)